cloudmesh-community/sp19-222-100/project-report/report.md

 :wave: avoid phrases like the goal of this project.

 ## Requirements

-what is needed to run:
-- Docker within itself will download needed python libraries found from inside requirements.txt
+To run this, docker must be installed and working, once thats complete a docker account must be created to use docker.
+After, the Makefile and dockerfile must be downloaded in a new directory.
+To build the docker container run the command make docker -all.
+Docker within itself will download needed python libraries found from inside requirements.txt and then start the server on its own.
+Then the end points will be avaible to access.

 ## Design